Kong/docs.konghq.com/src/gateway/get-started/proxy-caching.md

 ```

 If configuration was successful, you will receive a `201` response code.
 The request you sent configured Proxy Caching for all `application/json` content, with a time to live (TTL) of 30 seconds.
-The final option `config.strategy=memory` specifies where the cache will be stored, you can read more about this option in the strategy section of the [Proxy Caching plugin](/hub/kong-inc/proxy-cache/) documentation.Because this request did not specify a route or a service, {{site.base_gateway}} has applied this configuration globally across all services and routes.
+The final option `config.strategy=memory` specifies where the cache will be stored.
+You can read more about this option in the strategy section of the [Proxy Caching plugin](/hub/kong-inc/proxy-cache/) documentation.
+Because this request did not specify a route or a service, {{site.base_gateway}} has applied this configuration globally across all services and routes.
 The Proxy Caching plugin can also be configured at service-level, route-level, or consumer-level.
 You can read more about the other configurations and how to apply them in the [Proxy Caching plugin](/hub/kong-inc/proxy-cache/) page.

 ## Validate the configuration

-You can check that the Proxy Caching plugin is working by checking by sending a `GET` request to the route that was created in the[configure services and routes](/gateway/latest/get-started/configure-services-and-routes) guide and examining the headers.
+You can check that the Proxy Caching plugin is working by sending a `GET` request to the route that was created in the [configure services and routes](/gateway/latest/get-started/configure-services-and-routes) guide and examining the headers.
 If you did not follow the guide, edit the example to reflect your configuration.
 Send the following request once:

 ```
 curl -i -X GET http://localhost:8000/mock/request
 ```

 Depending on your configuration, the response header will be composed of many different fields.
-Notice the integer values in the following fields
+Notice the integer values in the following fields:

 * `X-Kong-Proxy-Latency`